dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/advanced-usage.md

 >
 > You can manually disable the WebGL feature by setting `_bUseWebgl` as `false`.
 >
-> if WebGL is disabled and you try to get the intermediate result specified by `EnumIntermediateResultType.IRT_ORIGINAL_IMAGE` , it will be exactly the same image as you would get with `getOriginalImageInACanvas()` .
+> if WebGL is disabled, when you try to get the intermediate result canvas specified by `EnumIntermediateResultType.IRT_ORIGINAL_IMAGE` , the canvas will be exactly the same image as you would get with `getOriginalImageInACanvas()` .

 The following shows how to display these images on the page